farag2/Sophia-Script-for-Windows/README.md

 ![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&size30&pause=1000&width=435&lines=Made+with+%E2%9D%A4%EF%B8%8F+of+Windows%C2%AE)

+> [!IMPORTANT]
-> **Note**: Sophia Script for Windows is the largest PowerShell module on `GitHub` for `Windows 10` & `Windows 11` for fine-tuning and automating the routine tasks.
+> Sophia Script for Windows is the largest PowerShell module on `GitHub` for `Windows 10` & `Windows 11` for fine-tuning and automating the routine tasks.
 It offers more than 150 unique tweaks, and shows how Windows can be configured without making any harm to it.

 ## Before running

+> [!CAUTION]
-> **Note**: Due to the fact that the script includes more than **150** functions with different arguments, you must read the entire **Sophia.ps1** carefully and **comment out/uncomment** those functions that you do/do not want to be executed (without need to edit the code), or use [Wrapper](https://github.com/farag2/Sophia-Script-for-Windows#benchtweakgaming-sophia-script-wrapper).
+> Due to the fact that the script includes more than **150** functions with different arguments, you must read the entire **Sophia.ps1** carefully and **comment out/uncomment** those functions that you do/do not want to be executed (without need to edit the code), or use [Wrapper](https://github.com/farag2/Sophia-Script-for-Windows#benchtweakgaming-sophia-script-wrapper).
 Every tweak in the preset file has its' corresponding function to **restore the default settings**.
 Running the script is best done on a fresh install because running it on **wrong** tweaked system may result in errors occurring.

 ## Donations